1.2m Keplercam System Primer

 commands built-in to control the telescope, filter positions and guider

 functions, which duplicate many of the TCS gui functions.

-The state of the CCD is controlled with command "ccd" and
+The CCD is controlled with command "ccd" to which you pass

 If you need to monitor the status of the CCD

 the computer that controls the CCD, called kepccd.
 On

 You will be prompted for a password (same as for observer)

 in the background once it's running.
 A window like this

 will appear on your screen.

 must always remain near -96.0C, as displayed in the ntcs window and